crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 settings under the
 {{<hover label="specResources" line="19">}}base{{</ hover>}}.

-_Compositions_ are only a template for generating resources.
+_Compositions_ are a template for generating resources.
 A _composite resource_ actually creates the resources.

 A _composition_ defines what _composite resources_ can use this